hyssostech/sketch-thru-plan-sdk-net/samples/README.md

 These settings can be overridden via command line parameters when running the app:

 ```
-StpSDKSample.exe App:StpHost="10.2.10.70"
+StpSDKSample.exe StpApp:StpHost="10.2.10.70:9555"
 ```

-Notice that the name of the `appsettings.json` section containing the application parameters - `App` - needs to be used as a prefix to each parameter, as shown in the example above
+Notice that the name of the `appsettings.json` section containing the application parameters - `StpApp` - needs to be used as a prefix to each parameter, as shown in the example above

+As an alternative, set environment variables such as `StpApp__StpConnection` with the desired value.

 ## Running the samples